sylabs/singularity-admindocs/admin_quickstart.rst

 communication pathways used by locally running programs are synchronized with the applications running locally within the container.

+Beginning with {Singularity} 4 there are two modes in which to run containers:

+- The default native mode uses a runtime that is unique to {Singularity}.
+This is fully compatible with containers built for, and by, {Singularity} versions 2 and 3.

+- The optional OCI-mode uses a standard low-level OCI runtime to execute OCI containers natively, for improved compatibility.

-{Singularity} favors an 'integration over isolation' approach to containers.
+{Singularity} favors an 'integration over isolation' approach to containers in native mode.
 By default only the mount namespace is isolated for containers, so that they have their own filesystem view.
-Access to hardware such as GPUs, high speed networks, and shared filesystems is easy and does not require special configuration.
 Default access to user home directories, ``/tmp`` space, and installation specific mounts makes it simple for users to benefit from the reproducibility of containerized applications without major changes to their existing workflows.

+In OCI-mode, more isolation is used by default so that behavior is similar to Docker and other OCI runtimes.
+However, networking is not virtualized and {Singularity}'s traditional behavior can be enabled with the ``--no-compat`` option.

-Where more complete isolation is important, {Singularity}
-can use additional Linux namespaces and other security and resource limits to accomplish this.
+In both modes, access to hardware such as GPUs, high speed networks, and shared filesystems is easy and does not require special configuration.
+Where more complete isolation is important, {Singularity} can use additional Linux namespaces and other security and resource limits for that purpose.

 .. _singularity-security: